Fun on Father's Day: Activities and Destinations Your Dad Will Enjoy

 Father-bonding memories always carry a special place in our hearts.
 But how does one make richer the strong bond between father and daughter, or father and son especially on his special day?
 By watching a game together?
 Pizza night every Thursday evening?
 Hitting the road on the weekend?
 Toy shopping perhaps?
 As travelling gets more popular these days, so too have father-daughter and father-son trips.

-Melbourne is another hub to world-class arts and cultural heritage institutions, cutting-edge design and dynamic festivals and community events.
-Scratch the surface in Melbourne and you'll discover a city buzzing with dynamic and cutting-edge arts and culture.
-Head to the Southbank precinct – where the The Arts Centre, MTC, Malthouse, Recital Centre and the National Gallery of Victoria form Melbourne's beating cultural heart.
-At Federation Square, where art meets architecture, watch inspiring audio visual shows at ACMI, see the collection at the Ian Potter Centre, or catch a recital at The Edge theatre.
-Inside and out, you'll discover the innovation and skill of local artists and designers at hole-in-the-wall galleries and theatres across the city.
+In Melbourne, he can head to the Southbank precinct – where The Arts Centre, MTC, Malthouse, Recital Centre and the National Gallery of Victoria form Melbourne's beating cultural heart.
+At Federation Square, where art meets architecture, your dad can watch inspiring audio visual shows at ACMI, see the collection at the Ian Potter Centre, or catch a recital at The Edge theatre.

-So your dad has been everywhere and seen everything, but maybe he's just never heard of the Big Red yet, which is deemed as the biggest sand dune in Australia's Simpson Desert.
-Standing at 30 metres in height, enjoy the best spot to truly witness the stunning sunset from the top of the Big Red.
+So your dad has been everywhere and seen everything, but maybe he's just never heard of the Big Red yet?
+Deemed as the biggest sand dune in Australia's Simpson Desert, Big Red is about 35km from Birdsville.
+Standing at 40metres in height, enjoy the best spot and watch the spectacular sunset from the top of the Big Red.

 Did we miss anything?
 Please share us your Father's Day ideas!